Hexagram 1乾Heaven

 The corrective is to recognize that Heaven has six lines, not five, and that line 6 is the line at which the discipline of the hexagram is to stop.
 Hold the peak.
 Refuse the next escalation.
 Pay attention to the moment when an action that would have been correct yesterday has become slightly wrong today.
 The regret named in 有悔 is recoverable if it is caught early.
 Caught late, it is what undoes the work of all five preceding lines.

-Heaven is the canonical founding-move hexagram.
+Heaven is the canonical hexagram of pure initiative.
 The six lines do not describe success in the abstract.
-They describe the disciplined arc of a single act of pure initiative — from the hidden private commitment at the bottom to the trap of overreach at the top.
-The hexagram is misread, frequently, as a green light.
+They describe the disciplined arc of a single first move — from the hidden, private commitment at the bottom to the trap of overreach at the top.
+The hexagram is misread, often, as a green light.
 It is not a green light.
-It is a protocol.
+It is a sequence.

 The standard mistake when this hexagram appears is to treat it as permission to go forward.
 The line structure flatly refuses that reading.
 Line 1 says do not act.
 Line 6 says regret follows action.
 Two of the six lines explicitly forbid the move that the hexagram is supposedly endorsing.
 The other four describe a sequenced discipline whose correct execution is the whole point.
 The question Heaven asks is not whether to act in general.
 It is whether to act now, in the specific line position your situation currently occupies.

-Read in order, the six lines form a single decision protocol for any genuinely new arc.
+Read in order, the six lines form a single decision sequence for any genuinely new arc.
 Build invisibly before you have proof (line 1).
-Become visible to a small number of high-leverage witnesses (line 2).
-Sustain vigilance against burnout-flavored conviction in the dangerous middle (line 3).
-Honour the moment of asymmetric choice without smuggling in a hidden preference (line 4).
-Recognize the peak when the act no longer needs to be defended (line 5).
+Become visible to the few people whose judgment counts (line 2).
+Hold vigilance against mistaking output for judgment in the dangerous middle (line 3).
+Honour the genuine fork without smuggling in a hidden preference (line 4).
+Recognize the peak when the act no longer needs defending (line 5).
 Stop before the success becomes the trap (line 6).
-The protocol is read by locating your situation on one line and refusing to operate from any other.
+You read the sequence by locating your situation on one line and refusing to operate from any other.

 Failure modesLine-6 overreach · generalising past the conditions

-The trap that line 6 corrects is widespread enough to deserve its own paragraph.
-Successful actors who have spent a real Heaven cycle reaching line 5 routinely lose the next decision by treating their own success as a generalized warrant.
-The strategy that worked is generalized into a strategy that always works.
-The act that no longer needed defending is repeated past the conditions that made it not need defending.
-The discipline at line 6 is to remember that Heaven described one arc, not the rest of your life, and that the next arc starts at someone else's line 1, not at your line 5.
+The trap that line 6 corrects is common enough to deserve its own paragraph.
+People who have spent a real Heaven cycle reaching line 5 routinely lose the next decision by treating their own success as a general warrant.
+The strategy that worked becomes, in their hands, a strategy that always works.
+The act that no longer needed defending gets repeated past the conditions that made it not need defending.
+The discipline at line 6 is to remember that Heaven described one arc, not the rest of your life — and that the next arc starts at someone else's line 1, not at your line 5.

-Application & adjacentFounder voice · Hexagram 2 pair · Question shape · Actor alignment
+Application & adjacentBeginning vs. sustaining · Hexagram 2 pair · Question shape · Your own state

-The founder voice resonates with this hexagram for a specific reason.
-Heaven is about beginning something that does not yet exist — the company that has not been started, the role that has not been accepted, the relationship that has not been declared, the public position that has not been taken.
-The actor is not yet inside an institution that legitimizes the move.
+This hexagram speaks most directly to the act of beginning something that does not yet exist — the company not yet started, the role not yet accepted, the relationship not yet declared, the public position not yet taken.
+The mover is not yet inside an institution that legitimizes the move.
 Compare Hexagram 49, Revolution, which is about changing the mandate of something that already exists.
-Heaven is the prior act.
-Revolution is what happens to the result of Heaven after enough time has passed for the result to ossify.
+Heaven is the prior act; Revolution is what happens to the result of Heaven after enough time has passed for it to harden.

 There is a structural pair worth naming.
 Heaven is six yang lines.
 Earth — Hexagram 2 — is six yin lines, the receptive complement.
 The two hexagrams together describe a single complete cycle: Heaven initiates, Earth carries.
-Reading Heaven without Earth tends to produce actors who launch and abandon, because the receptive phase of the work — the patient holding, the long execution after the founding decision — has been treated as someone else's problem.
-The decision-relevant note is that any Heaven cast deserves a private second reading against the Earth posture, asking which parts of the work the founding move is implicitly delegating to a later phase the actor has not yet planned for.
+Reading Heaven without Earth tends to produce people who launch and abandon, because the receptive phase of the work — the patient holding, the long execution after the first decision — has been treated as someone else's problem.
+The decision-relevant note is that any Heaven cast deserves a private second reading against the Earth posture, asking which parts of the work the first move is implicitly delegating to a later phase you have not yet planned for.

-A note on the question shape this hexagram answers best.
-Heaven rewards questions framed around a specific founding move — a new product, a new venture, a new role, a new public position, a new relationship one party has not yet committed to.
-It is less useful for questions about ongoing optimization of something already running.
-If the question you brought to the cast was operational, re-read the cast for the founding act buried inside it that you have been postponing.
+A note on the kind of question this hexagram answers best.
+Heaven rewards questions framed around a specific new beginning — a new venture, a new role, a new public position, a relationship one party has not yet committed to.
+It is less useful for questions about optimizing something already running.
+If the question you brought to the cast was operational, re-read the cast for the first move buried inside it that you have been postponing.

-Heaven is also unusually demanding about the actor's own state.
-The hexagram repeatedly calls the actor 君子 — the noble person, the one whose judgement is sound enough to be trusted with initiative.
-The line texts presume an actor capable of distinguishing line 1 from line 2, of practising vigilance at line 3, of refusing a preferred outcome at line 4.
-If the actor's habits do not yet support that level of self-observation, the protocol will misfire even when the structural reading is correct.
+Heaven is also unusually demanding about your own state.
+The hexagram repeatedly calls the mover 君子 — the noble person, the one whose judgment is sound enough to be trusted with initiative.
+The line texts presume someone able to tell line 1 from line 2, to practise vigilance at line 3, to refuse a preferred outcome at line 4.
+If your habits do not yet support that level of self-observation, the sequence will misfire even when the structural reading is correct.
 The cure is not to ignore the hexagram.
-The cure is to use line 1 to build the habits before spending them at line 4.
+The cure is to use line 1 to build the habits before you spend them at line 4.

 SynthesisYiGram Editorial